DominikStiller/ptinsight/app/docs/Troubleshooting.md

 # Troubleshooting

-This is a list of common problems and their solutions.
+This is a list of common problems and possible solutions.

 ## AWS

-## Cannot connect to EC2 instances
+### Cannot connect to EC2 instances
 #### Problem
 Your connections are refused on all ports like SSH and HTTP.
 #### Solution
 Check if your IP address block has been added to the allowed ranges in `terraform/variables.tf`.

+## Flink

+### Windows are not triggered when using event time
+#### Problem
+When using the event time stream characteristic, event time windows are not being triggered.
+This often happens when switching between recorded and live data.
+#### Solution
+Operator watermarks always increase monotonously.
+When recorded data with a much earlier timestamp than the current time are processed after the job already processed live data, the watermark has advanced too far and the recorded data will be dropped.
+Restart the job to reset watermarks.

 ## Gradle